m3data/Ministry-of-Futility-Game/Plot.md

 Choices:
 - Continue your career in existential dread: Recursive Despair; increaseWisdom, decreaseFutility
-- Seek transfer to a less philosophical department: Lobby; increaseFutility
+- Seek transfer to a less philosophical department: Departmental Transfer; increaseFutility

 ## Existential Department Ending
 title: ;The Final Embrace of Dread;